 The EPS growth rate for the current quarter, -266.67% must be greater than or equal to the historical growth which is -1.75%.
 Since this is not the case GMAN would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]

-One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
-GMAN's long-term growth rate of 43.87%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.
+The final important criterion in this approach is that Earnings Growth be at least 15% per year.
+GMAN's long-term growth rate of -1.75%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.

 TOTAL DEBT/EQUITY RATIO: [FAIL]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
 GMAN's Debt/Equity (142.95%) is considered high relative to its industry (59.29%) and fails this test.